Crowd: The word is indefinite on number, but sometimes it must mean a comparatively large body of people. The following covers some of the instances.

 Can people decide to oppose the facts?

 Did people who heard Jesus speak end their involvement by demanding his death?
 (Heard Jesus?
-He, himself, gave the explanation of that - See Matthew 13/Mark 4/Luke 8) for the fate of his words.)
+Any hearing of Jesus involves a result - no neutrality.
+He, himself, gave the explanation of the different outcomes - See Matthew 13/Mark 4/Luke 8 for the fate of his words.)

 So what to make of it all?
 What do you think?